-RFID can help CSSD departments better manage this process, and provide a real-time, accurate electronic record of the status of instrumentation and medical devices.
-RFID does not introduce any new processes into the reprocessing workflow; instead, it guides each item automatically through those workflows, and provides documentation indicating when each step in the process is complete.
-It can also update the system when the instruments have undergone repairs, sharpening or modification.
+Sterile processing tracking systems don’t introduce any new processes into the reprocessing workflow; instead, they guide each item automatically through those workflows and provide documentation indicating when each step in the process is complete.
+They can also update the system when the instruments have undergone repairs, sharpening, or modification.

 The SPD department not only has to clean these instruments, but also identify any problems associated with them and track the items throughout their lifecycle as they enter and then later leave inventory.

 For hospitals applying total quality management to surgical tray or kit building, RFID sterile processing tracking systems assist with surgical tracking by automating manual tray counts and checks that are typically used to confirm the accuracy of the tray/kit.

 Data captured can also be used to identify bottlenecks or operational failures during the sterilization and tray-building process.
 That data is easily auditable for quality improvement or accreditation purposes.